zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 The responses I got were absolutely heartwarming:

 > I have been on the REDACTED DevSecOps team since June of 2021.
-Throughout my entire time here Zach has been a key component, and perhaps even a cornerstone, of my success, my team’s success, the project’s success.
+Throughout my entire time here Zach has been a key component, and perhaps even a cornerstone, of my success, my team's success, the project's success.
 >
 > Project success is dependent upon good communication and unity; these are the two factors that Zach brings at a higher capacity than anyone I am currently in contact with throughout my day-to-day work.
 Zach is consistently aware of what is going on in most all Teams channels and is able to connect teams and engineers together so that issues are discovered, researched, and fixed faster.
 >
 > Zach is typically the first developer to report any issues my DevOps team needs to address and provides clear GitHub issue tickets for my team to review.
 Zach is consistently available on Teams chat and is willing to answer my questions.
-As a DevOps engineer developers are my customers, and knowing developers’ needs, tasks, and work completed is critical to my success.
-Zach’s availability and great communication provides a key window for me to see into the REDACTED developer team’s work.
+As a DevOps engineer developers are my customers, and knowing developers' needs, tasks, and work completed is critical to my success.
+Zach's availability and great communication provides a key window for me to see into the REDACTED developer team's work.
 >
-> Zach also demonstrates proficiency and awareness of the REDACTED DevSecOps team’s work to further unify my team with his.
+> Zach also demonstrates proficiency and awareness of the REDACTED DevSecOps team's work to further unify my team with his.
 Zach is commonly the only developer to participate in DevOps discussions.
 Zach code reviews my work more than most of my own DevOps teammates, and his code reviews are the very best quality of any engineer I work with.
 >
-> Clearly Zach’s high awareness of both REDACTED developer work and REDACTED DevSecOps team’s work makes him a key component to the two teams’ unity.
+> Clearly Zach's high awareness of both REDACTED developer work and REDACTED DevSecOps team's work makes him a key component to the two teams' unity.
 When I was new Zach helped onboard me into the project more than anyone other than perhaps REDACTED who was my team lead at the time.
 >
 > -- Anthony, Senior DevSecOps Engineer